daikababaika/daikababaika/README.md

 I am a 3rd-year student at the Financial University, studying at the Faculty of Applied Mathematics and Computer Science with a specialization in Machine Learning.

-My academic journey focuses on building a strong foundation in mathematics, statistics, and computer science while developing practical skills in machine learning and data analysis.
-I am passionate about applying theoretical knowledge to solve real-world problems through data-driven approaches.

 ---

 ## Education